playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Angular

-Because we've marked our `InjectedValue` class as an `Injectable`, we can simply have the parent component request access in the `constructor` in order to mutate the class instance.
+Because we've marked our `InjectedValue` class as an `Injectable`, we can have the parent component request access in the `constructor` in order to mutate the class instance.

 ````typescript
 @Injectable()